 Well, let's try to make it a little easier to swallow.
 Let's think of your business as a character in comic book, and you get the privilege of being the artist that decides what that character wears, the manner in which they speak, and the messages they share with others.
 You get to create the character of your business from the beginning to the end.

-We've created the C.A.R.P.E.T. method can help you to create a brand!
+We've created the C.A.R.P.E.T. method to help you to create and develop your brand!

 How can you stay consistent and true to who your brand is?